gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 folder: mydoc
 ---

+VG_HintVisualizer is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CoreScript}}">Core Script</a>.
+It can be used as a Unity component to visualize some hints such as a selection sphere to debug graspable object selection or a push sphere to guide pushing interactions.
+The MonoBehavior provides a tutorial on the VG API functions for accessing the push state (GetPushCircle).

 {% include image.html file="unity/unity_vg_hint_visualizer.png" alt="VG HintVisualizer" caption="MyVirtualGrasp script - VG_HintVisualizer Component." %}

-The VG_HintVisualizer component can be used to visualize in Unity the hints for pushable object selection and for graspable object selection .

 ### Push Hints